greyhavens/msoy/src/as/com/threerings/msoy/README.txt

   I will play around with trying to just use a Timer with a 1ms interval, and see if the frequency is limited to the actual framerate.

+  ***Update: The ENTER_FRAME event behaves like what I expected from RENDER.

 - All methods must be marked with the 'override' keyword if they override a method in their parent, except for toString(), even though it's defined for Object.
 Apparently those methods are 'magic' and are not really in